 Holding companies are not always an appropriate business structure.
-The risk minimisation benefits offered by the business are not important.
-As such, it must be understood that holding companies can still be found liable for actions of subsidiaries.
+It must be understood that holding companies can still be found liable for actions of subsidiaries.
 Avoiding liability for the conduct of subsidiaries requires that the directors of a holding company are acutely aware of limits of their direct involvement with subsidiaries.
 The scale of establishing a holding company may not be as beneficial where circumstantial factors increase the risk of setting up a holding company.
 Accordingly, it is crucial that people seek professional financial and legal advice in order to have a comprehensive understanding of the implications of establishing a holding company.

 How can BSM Lawyers help me?

 We have a highly experienced team of Business lawyers who are able to advise you on the advantages and disadvantages of holding companies tailored to your unique commercial situation.

 Call us to arrange a free 20 minute no obligation consultation that includes case evaluation and cost estimate.